 The adjustable strap with cushioning pad applies compression on the patella tendon while the semicircle pad relieves patella pressure.

-The extra straps helps to apply compression and stability to a weak knee joint.
-It is available for £25.99.
+The extra straps helps to apply compression and stability to a weak knee joint and the support fits all knee sizes.

-LP also provides a range of mid-level knee supports which provide support and compression for weak knees and help to prevent against injury, so don’t let knee pain prevent you from enjoying the slopes this year!
+LP also provides a range of mid-level knee supports which provide support and compression for weak knees and help to prevent against injury, so don’t let knee pain prevent you from enjoying the slopes!